Miguel Vargas Player Props: Dodgers vs. Cardinals

-The Los Angeles Dodgers, including Miguel Vargas (.278 on-base percentage in past 10 games, 90 points below season-long percentage), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas and his .394 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at Dodger Stadium, Saturday at 9:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Pirates.
+In his last game, he notched a home run while going 1-for-4 against the Cardinals.

 Miguel Vargas Game Info & Props vs. the Cardinals